chun1213/Project-Icarus-master/README.md

 If you wish to see the bosses, please get to 2000 points and 10000 points and then defeat all the enemies.

-Disclaimer: I do not claim ownership of the music or the sprites used
+Disclaimer: I do not claim ownership of the music or the sprites used or the libraries packed in here